 Automatic Price Selection: Rules of Price Selection

-In MYOB Advanced, the system automatically suggests a price in a sales order or an AR invoice from the sales prices existing in the system.
+In MYOB Acumatica, the system automatically suggests a price in a sales order or an AR invoice from the sales prices existing in the system.

 Learning Objectives